input-output-hk/jormungandr/doc/stake_pool/registering_stake_pool.md

 --tax-limit <TAX_LIMIT>
     The maximum tax value the stake pool will take.

-    This will set the maximum the stake pool value will reserve for themselves.
-Including both the `--tax-fixed` and the `--tax-ratio`.
+    This will set the maximum the stake pool value will reserve for themselves from the `--tax-ratio` (excluding `--tax-fixed`).
 --tax-ratio <TAX_RATIO>
     The percentage take of the stake pool.